mcolyer/hacklet-remote/README.md

 * Turn your AC off by sending an SMS?
 * Schedule your watering system using Google Calendar?

-Now you can by using Hacklet Remote, a server which connects your [Modlets] to [IFTTT].
+Now you can using hacklet-remote, a server which connects your [Modlets] to [IFTTT].
 Which means you can leverage the full power of IFTTT and create any recipe that it supports.

-If you haven't heard of the Modlet before, it's a smart outlet cover which allows you to convert any outlet in your house into a smart outlet.
-This means that you can control whether a plug is on or off and you can also determine how much energy it's using.

-There are alot of other similar products but this is the first one that I've seen that [costs $50][amazon] and includes control as well as monitoring of the both sockets independently.
+hacklet-remote uses the [hacklet] library to communicate with the Modlet.

 ## Getting Started

-You'll need a modlet starter pack and a computer running Linux to get started.
+You'll need a Modlet starter pack and a computer running Linux to get started.

 ```shell
 # Checkout a copy of the server